jatinlamba/LAMP-Stack-Web-APP/README.md

 # See the finished stamped image.

+# Few screenshots of the running application have have been attached in a file name screenshots for your reference.

 # My ami Id was created in php5 environment so you need to run it in php5 environment only!!